There are some cases where you want to grant access to password protected content for those who have joined your email list.

 - Add PPWP fields to MailChimp template

-- Create signup form linked to your MailChimp list
+- Create signup form linked to MailChimp list

 - PPWP MailChimp Integration version 1.1.0 or greater